microsoft/onnxruntime/docs/reference/operators/add-custom-op.md

 # Custom operators
 {: .no_toc }

 ONNX Runtime provides options to run custom operators that are not official ONNX operators.
-ONNX Runtime provides options to run custom operators that are not official ONNX operators.
-Note that custom operators differ from [contrib ops](./ContribOperators.md), which are select non-official ONNX operators that are built in directly to ORT.
+Note that custom operators differ from [contrib ops](./ContribOperators.md), which are selected unofficial ONNX operators that are built in directly to ORT.

 ## Contents
 {: .no_toc }